KTH/devops-course/contributions/demo/week5/hazara/README.md

 ## Description

-I will demo the interplay between AWS and Terraform.
+I will demo the interplay between AWS and Terraform, in the context of state management.
 This will showcase the power and ease of implementing infrastructure as code in a DevOps workflow.

 **Relevance**